ManasaChindam12/she-can-foundation-webpage/README.md

-# she-can-foundation-webpage
+# She Can Foundation Webpage

-A simple and user-friendly webpage for She Can Foundation, developed using HTML and CSS.
-The webpage includes an NGO introduction, about section, image, button, and footer as part of the Frontend Development Internship Task.
+A simple webpage created using HTML and CSS for the Frontend Development Internship Task.

+## Features
+- NGO Name
+- Heading
+- About Section
+- Image
+- Button
+- Footer